DS3-2025/HTP_linear_regression_Cavatica/README.md

 4. Copy R Project to `/sbgenomics/output-files/` for later access/download (see notes below).

+> [!TIP]
-## Tips for working with RStudio sessions in Data Studio
+> ## Working with RStudio sessions in Data Studio
-* Once Data Studio instances are terminated, after idle timeout or manually, the R environment does not persist (including any newly installed R packages).
+>* Once Data Studio instances are terminated, after idle timeout or manually, the R environment does not persist (including any newly installed R packages).
-  However, running `renv::restore()` will reinstall packages from local project cache based on `renv.lock` file.
+>  However, running `renv::restore()` will reinstall packages from local project cache based on `renv.lock` file.

 * Data Studio working dir is:
   `/sbgenomics/workspace`